iExecBlockchainComputing/iexec-dapps-registry/README.md

 Most of these can be compactly formulated in Haskell (example below).
 By pulling the computations off the blockchain, a lot of gas and thus money can be saved.

 The following shows a typical example of a for-loop in Solidity.
-Imagine a betting game, where each user gets a payout depending on the number of correct guesses.
+Imagine a betting game in which each user gets a payout depending on the number of correct guesses.
 The Solidity script calculates the total payout for each user.

 Let bets[i] be the number of correct guesses of User i.